 Chemical storage in schools and impact on indoor air quality

-The Bureau of Environmental Health (BEH), Indoor Air Quality (IAQ) Program conducts indoor air investigations in public buildings or buildings that the public may enter.
-BEH works with local boards of health, school departments, and the general public to address and remediate indoor air problems in public schools.
+The Bureau of Climate and Environmental Health (BCEH), Indoor Air Quality (IAQ) Program conducts indoor air investigations in public buildings or buildings that the public may enter.
+BCEH works with local boards of health, school departments, and the general public to address and remediate indoor air problems in public schools.
 During the investigation of an indoor air quality complaint in schools, building design, maintenance, and school activities can all play roles in adversely affecting air quality.
 Over the course of hundreds of indoor air inspections done over the past several years, improper storage of chemicals in school chemistry departments has served as a source of indoor environmental pollutants as well as potential safety hazards.
 The following are examples of storage conditions of science laboratory chemicals.
 Each example lists poor storage conditions that could either be safety or chemical off-gassing hazards that can affect indoor air quality.
 These examples have been edited from original reports to present circumstances observed during these inspections.

 Example 1 - A high school chemical storeroom

 - Condition 1: A non-flame-proof gray metal cabinet exists in this room, which is used for chemical storage.
 Upon opening the cabinet doors, a strong, irritating chemical odor was released into the storage area.

 - Explanation of Hazard 1: The odor of stored chemicals indicates that containers are not sealed properly, leading to off-gassing into the cabinet.
 With this condition it is likely that vapors were slowly seeping from the cabinet over time, or were immediately released whenever the cabinet doors were opened.
 Chemical containers must be properly sealed to prevent evaporation.

 Example 2 - A high school chemical storage room